What is a wireless router?

 Why go wireless?

-Nowadays, there’s very little reason not to go wireless with your broadband.
-Because you don’t need to connect to broadband via a cable or wire, it’s particularly good for:
+There’s little reason not to go wireless with your broadband these days, and because you don’t need a cable or wire to connect it’s particularly good for:

-- Large families, who have multiple broadband users and devices that need to be connected to the internet at any one time - from games consoles, to phones and tablets.
+- Families who have multiple broadband users and devices that need to be connected to the internet at any one time - from games consoles, to phones and tablets.

 How do wireless routers work?

-Many providers - such as Vodafone - will offer you equipment, delivery and installation free of charge, however some will require you to pay for the equipment, installation, or both.
+Some providers including Vodafone offer equipment, delivery and installation free of charge, but some will ask you to pay for them.

-You should carefully compare all wireless deals, and make sure to think about the monthly price (both including and after any initial discount), contract length, broadband speed and installation/equipment costs carefully before signing up.
+You should carefully compare all wireless deals, and make sure to think about:

 What are the best wireless routers?

-- The Vodafone Fibre Broadband modem (with inbuilt router), which works with Vodafone’s fibre broadband services.
+- The Vodafone Fibre Broadband modem which includes an inbuilt router and works with Vodafone’s fibre broadband services.